 Google has no plans to accredit any trainer or organisation delivering its course.
 It is not planning to accredit any of the delegates, or to provide certificates.

 However, Cherryleaf can provide a course certificate to delegates at the end of the course.

 Course options and prices

 The prices for the group courses depend on the number of delegates taking them.
-If you have a rough idea of numbers, then we can put together a quotation for you.
+Here is some typical pricing:

 Contact us for more details.

 To help us gain an initial understanding of your situation, please answer the questions in the contact form below.

 Don’t worry if you don’t know the answers to all the questions.